Curriculum Vitae

 University of California, Santa Barbara

-March 2022 to Present
+March 2022 to June 2024

 College of Letters & Sciences Faculty Executive Committee, Graduate Student Representative